OpenDSA/OpenDSA/RST/source/Development/AnalIntro.rst

    indicating that the size of the input :math:`n` has no effect on the running time.
-   This is called a :dfn:`constant` running time.
+   This is called a :term:`constant running time`.

 .. topic:: Example